vinirossa/software-engineering/design-patterns.md

 ### Template Method

-Defer the exact steps of an algorithm to a subclass.
+Defer the exact steps of an algorithm to a subclass, working as a blueprint for methods.

 ### Visitor